 This website includes research from the Computational Optics Lab at Duke University.
 We develop new microscopes, cameras and computer algorithms to capture better biomedical images.
-The lab is directed by Dr. Roarke Horstmeyer , who is a new Assistant Professor in the Biomedical Engineering Department at Duke.
+The lab is directed by Dr. Roarke Horstmeyer , who is an Assistant Professor in the Department of Biomedical Engineering at Duke

 The Duke University engineering course, Machine Learning and Imaging, is now fully online.
 This class is an overview of machine learning and imaging science, with a focus on the intersection of the two fields.
 It offers much of the introductory material needed to understand the basics of machine learning for hardware design.
 Please find lectures, homeworks, example code and the course content here